bunnygarg11/AWS/README.md

 1) INTIALIZE YOUR .env WITH THE VARIABLES MENTIONED IN  THE CONFIG FILE

+2) FLOW OF THE APP -->
+SIGNUP-->VERIFY USER --> LOGIN --> LIST NGINX LOG---> FILTER

-2) FOR FILTERING THE NGINX LOGS , PASS THE VALUE IN THE KEY FIELD OF PAYLOAD
+3) FOR FILTERING THE NGINX LOGS , PASS THE VALUE IN THE KEY FIELD OF PAYLOAD

-request payload for signing up the user-->
+request payload for signing up the user--> method--> POST
 {
      "username": "badbunn",
     "password": "",